Ankle fracture

 What exercises should I be doing?

 These exercises get progressively more challenging so you can gradually work through them and do more or less depending on your symptoms.
-Try and complete these exercises 2 or 3 times a day and complete 10-15 repetitions.
+Try and complete these exercises two or three times a day and complete 10-15 repetitions.